Poverty, Scarcity, and Abundance Mentalities

 I did the hard work of therapy, rededicated my life to Jesus, discovered my self-worth, and started loving the woman in the mirror.

 Then one day, my doctor took me off the meds.
-That was 22 years ago.
+That was 24 years ago.
 When my life circumstances are not what I want them to be, I focus on what I want, not on what I don’t.
-I focus on my happy place.
-I do something I enjoy.
-I connect with people who make me laugh and value me just as I am (lumps, bumps, and all).
+I focus on my happy place and do something I enjoy.
+Connect with people who make me laugh and value me just as I am (lumps, bumps, and all).
 I control how I feel, not my circumstances.
 I AM NOT A VICTIM!

 A scarcity mentality is a close cousin to a victim mentality.
 Both are self-fulling prophecies that are rooted in hopelessness and a lack of self-confidence.
 Both mindsets function off the shared belief that people are not in control of what is happening in their lives.
 People who suffer from these mentalities believe they are not the cause of their life but merely the recipient of what life dishes out to them.
 Like their cousin “victim mentality,” they struggle with low self-esteem and insecurity.

 I love the way Joel Osteen puts it, “Whatever follows, I AM is going to come looking for you.”

 I AM broke (Flip to WEALTHY)